Austin Lukondi '17

 Colorado Springs, CO

-Jacob Kirksey graduated from CC in 2015 with a double major in Economics and Education.
-While at CC, he was involved with speech/debate, President's council, and Phi Gamma Delta.
+Caroline Foley graduated from CC in 2016 with a major in Education.
+While at CC, she was involved with Kappa Alpha Theta, New Student Orientation, and worked as a private tutor.

 This is the Department of Education

 - French and Italian